To be read in conjunction with our Framework for Excellence

 And foundation subjects: History, Geography, Design and Technology, Art and Design, Music, Physical Education (PE) and Computing

 The teaching of Religious Education is statutory in all schools.
-It is taught following the Portsmouth Agreed Syllabus.
+It is taught following the school's own syllabus which has been prised by SACRE.
 PSHE and Citizenship is integrated into our curriculum to ensure children are prepared for life in modern day Britain.
 Pastoral care is a strong aspect of the school’s curriculum.
 We follow the SEAL themes aiming to ensure children develop their social and emotional aspects of learning.
 We have a strong focus, both in the classroom and in assemblies, on promoting the school’s High-five values, safety and anti-bullying as well as addressing issues, which arise for individuals, groups, locally, nationally and internationally.

 At The Victory Primary School we place great emphasis on English and Mathematics as these underpin many of the other aspects of the taught curriculum.